 - Groups: Select Any to apply the rule to all groups, or select up to 8 groups.
 You can search for groups or click the Add icon to add a new group.

 - Locations: Select Any to apply the rule to all locations, or select up to 8 locations.
 You can also search for a location or click the Add icon to add a new location.
-To apply this rule to unauthenticated traffic, the rule must apply to all locations.

 - Time: Select Always to apply this rule to all time intervals, or select up to two time intervals.
 You can also search for a time interval or click the Add icon to add a new time interval.